one-click-desktop/AppBasics-Virtualization-Libvirt/README.md

 more .NETish interface for working with libvirt.

 Note that this is still a work in progress.
 Expect some breaking changes for the time being.
-The code runs fine on mono (tested with mono 6.8 on RHEL 8).
+The code runs fine on mono and dotnet core (tested with mono 6.8 and dotnet-sdk 3.1 on RHEL 8).
+Operations are thread-safe.

 # Nuget package